About Singapore Botanic Gardens

 - Learning Forests: Features 6-hectares rainforest.

-- Nassim Gate Visitor Center: You’ll get to witness a magnificence of the Southeast Asian architecture here.
+- Nassim Gate Visitor Center: You’ll get to witness the magnificence of Southeast Asian architecture here.

 - E J H Corner House: Black and White Colonial House.